Holy Well (destroyed): OS Grid Reference – NS 589 648

 Whilst I’m in Glasgow (big thanks to Aisha!)
 I thought I’d check out any remaining heathen sites that might still be visible.
 Many have perished of course, beneath the weight of religious industrialism—this one included.
 Even when the Ordnance Survey lads came here in 1858, it had already been destroyed.
 All that we now know of it comes from the writings of the earlier historians like Walker (1883), Renwick (1921) and co.

 Known in early records as St. Theneu (mother of the legendary St. Mungo, who also had sacred wells dedicated to him in Glasgow, Gleneagles and much further afield), trackways and burns hereby were also named after this curious character, and a chapel was also commemorated to her, which fell into ruin several centuries ago.
-The holy well, it was said, was immediately south of the chapel, right next to the River Clyde.
+Its position was highlighted on a late-16th century sketch of Glasgow village—as it was then—immediately south of the chapel, just north of the River Clyde.
 The best description we have of it comes from a detailed paper on the holy wells of Glasgow by a Mr Brotchie (1920), who told:

 “Where the subway station of St. Enoch’s Square stands…there was at one time the well of St. Tenew, the mother of St. Kentigern or Mungo.
 It is thus described by a writer in 1750, “The ruins of a small chapel stood beside the well whose waters were sheltered by a bush, on which were to be seen, especially in early summer, bits of rags of all kinds and colours, while in the well itself enterprising boys were wont to get small coins.
 The rags and the coins were the offerings of people, principally women, who came to drink of the waters of St. Tenew’s Well, and left these trifles as thank offerings.”